silverstripe/silverstripe-framework/docs/en/05_Contributing/07_Code_of_conduct.md

 ## Respect different levels of participation.
  * Welcome newcomers, spend a little time helping orientate them in our community.
  * All contributors and core committers, module maintainers and knowledge sharers are participating in the community in a voluntary nature.
 Have respect for them and their time when making requests.
 You may need to exercise some patience.
- * Whenever possible reference your comments to others with example code or links to documentation.This helps people learn and become more experienced community members and developers.
+ * Whenever possible reference your comments to others with example code or links to documentation.
+This helps people learn and become more experienced community members and developers.
  * If you manage to solve your own problem, tell others how you solved it.
 This will help people in the future that find they have the same problem as you.
  * If you are reducing your input and potentially stepping away from the community please remember others might rely on your contributions.
 Be prepared to ensure these are kept open and available, spend some time handing over to another community member or core contributor to help continuity of SilverStripe open source.